Bringing A Claim Based On Breach Of Contract

 The existence of an employment contract may provide grounds for challenging a wrongful dismissal.
 In fact, even if you didn’t have a contract, you could still proceed if there was unlawful discrimination or retaliation.
 But having a contract can bolster your wrongful termination claim.

 At The Armstrong Law Firm, we have a well-recognized record of results in these cases and can guide you confidently through the process.
 Give us a call today to discuss your specific situation.
-With offices in San Francisco, Sausalito and Oakland, we serve clients throughout the Bay Area and Northern California.
+With offices in San Francisco, Sausalito, San Jose, and Oakland, we serve clients throughout the Bay Area and Northern California.

 Did Your Employer Violate Your Employment Agreement?